swift-nest/clutch/README.md

     - Swift does not re-link the binary after edits result in the same code (so a second clutch run would trigger another no-op build).
 - Output streams and exit codes mix clutch, swift build, and executables.
+    - A failed exit code will always be 1 (even if the script exits with 2).
-- Users have to manually move or remove the peer to rename or delete.
+- Users have to manually edit the package to rename/delete peers or fix errors.
-    - Remove `Sources/peer` and two lines for peer in the nest `Package.swift`
+    - To delete, remove `Sources/peer` and two lines for peer in `Package.swift`

 </details>